|

 Your not attending Mass.

-perceived as an obligation, something of a duty, a habitmaybe even
+to be an obligation, something of a duty, a habitmaybe even a burden

-a burden carried for the sake of guiltthat we might prefer to avoid
+carried for the sake of guiltthat we might prefer to avoid in order

-Some of this problem derives from the fact that the Church herself even states
+and satisfying.
+Some of this problem derives from the fact that the Church

-that we have an obligation to attend Mass.
-Its written in the
+herself even states that we have an obligation to attend Mass.
+Its

-Church speaks like this, the intent is to help us understand the
+But when the Church speaks like this, the intent is to help us understand

-bare minimum of what constitutes a Christian life.
+the bare minimum of what constitutes a Christian

-Its a bit like specifying the minimum ingredientsflour,
+life.
+Its a bit like specifying the minimum ingredientsflour

-yeast, and liquid, for exampleneeded to make bread.
+and water, for exampleneeded to make bread.
 Or its like

 saying that some sort of fluid intake is a necessary minimum to sustain